 For example, you worry about being late and feel stressed, anxious or angry at being stuck in traffic, your brain is alert to this adverse situation.
 The dangers that your brain is responding to are no longer life-or-death situations but day-to-day experiences.

 - All the ‘self-talk’ that goes on inside your head.

 Your anxious brain is always on the lookout for possible ‘danger.’
 When there is no real danger there, your mind takes over, and worries, races; you expect the worse.

-If you worry about a meeting or dread going somewhere in case you have anxiety, your brain pays attention to this.
+If you worry about a meeting or dread going somewhere if you have anxiety, your brain pays attention to this.
 New pathways are created relating to anxiety.
-Now if someone mentions the ‘meeting’ or the place ‘you dread going’ your anxiety pathway is activated, and your brain can give you everything related to anxiety.
+Now, if someone mentions the ‘meeting’ or the place ‘you dread going’, your anxiety pathway is activated, and your brain can give you everything related to anxiety.